DariaDolotina/yamdb_final/README.md

 ## General info
 api_yamdb is a REST API where authenticated users can post Reviews to different Titles.
 There are several Categories of Titles: books, music and movies.
 Users can also leave comments on reviews.

-For more information visit /redoc (available after running the project)

 ## Technologies
 The project was created with: